 One of the benefits of having your own domain for your blog is that you can setup a custom email address with your domain name.
-So if your domain name is “PatsBlog.com” you can create an account like email@example.com or firstname.lastname@example.org
+So if your domain name is “PatsBlog.com” you can create an address like firstname.lastname@example.org or email@example.com.
+This is a professional email address that is great for all bloggers, but especially those looking for a business email address to give to customers.

 If you used the process I outline in Step 2 to setup your blog, you can create personalized email addresses for no additional charge.
 Here’s how to do it: